samkik579/Multi-RoomChatServer/Group/README.md

 457601

+NOTE: When you clone the module folder, before doing NPM install please cd into the Group folder, which is a folder within the module folder you will clone.
+Once you have entered the group folder you may do NPM install.

 Creative Portion:
 1. If *message is typed, then the user is given info on how to send a private message